krcools/BEAST.jl/docs/src/manual/quadrule.md

     trial_functions, nothing, chart, qr)
 ```

 This call to `momintegrals!` calculates interactions between the shape functions on the original test chart and the shape functions on one of the six subcharts in the refinement of the trial chart.
 The corresponding contribution to the interaction with the shape functions on the coarse trial chart can be calculated if we know how the restriction of the coarse shape functions to any of the subcharts can be written as linear combinations of the shape on that subchart.
-This information is given by
+This information is provided by

 ```julia
 BEAST.restrict!(Q, trial_local_space, trial_chart, chart, X[q])
 ```

-For efficiency, the overlap function from the domain of `chart` to the domain of `test_chart` has to be supplied.
+For efficiency, the overlap function from the domain of `chart` to the domain of `trial_chart` has to be supplied.

 !!! note
     The quadrature strategy and related quadrature rules implemented here can be rearded as meta-strategies, and meta-rules, as they defer most of the heavy lifting to underlying strategies and rules for mutually conforming meshes.